rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 ------

-# Add more nodes to the local network
+# Add more nodes to the network

 To start up more Swarm nodes, repeat the previous instructions with as many directories (`./s1`, `./s2`, `./s3`, ..., `./sn`) as you wish.